March 2019. A university board meeting. The CFO asks facilities management a simple question: “How much deferred maintenance do we actually have?”

 Why Traditional Condition Assessments Fail

-Snapshot, Not Tracking: Assessments capture a moment in time.
+- Snapshot, not tracking: Assessments capture a moment in time.
 Assets age continuously.
 By year 3 of a 5-year assessment cycle, your data is already outdated.

-Inconsistent Methods: Different consultants use different rating scales.
-One firm's "fair" is another's "poor."
+- Inconsistent methods: Different consultants use different rating scales.
+One firm's “fair” is another's “poor.”
 You can't track trends when the methodology changes each cycle.

-Historical Costs: Replacement costs are estimated in current dollars but never inflation-adjusted.
+- Historical costs: Replacement costs are estimated in current dollars but never inflation-adjusted.
 A $50,000 boiler from 2015 doesn't cost $50,000 to replace in 2025—it costs $64,000+.

-No Predictive Value: Assessments tell you condition today.
+- No predictive value: Assessments tell you condition today.
 They don't project when assets will fail or forecast future capital needs.
 You're always looking backward.

-"We need a way to track facility health continuously—not every 5 years.
-We need to see the curve, not just the point.
-We need FCI scores that update automatically as assets age, so we can plan capital replacements before failures force our hand."
+The bottom line: You need a way to track facility health continuously—not every 5 years.
+You need to see the curve, not just the point.
+You need FCI scores that update automatically as assets age, so you can plan capital replacements before failures force your hand.
+That system exists.
+It's called automated FCI tracking.

-What is Facility Condition Index (FCI)?
+What Is Facility Condition Index (FCI)?

 FCI is an industry-standard metric that quantifies facility health with a single number between 0.00 and 1.00.
 It answers the question: “What percentage of my facility's value needs to be replaced due to deferred maintenance?”